 Ho Chi Minh’s Cafe Culture

 Start the day in one of Ho Chi Minh’s many cafes.
 The enterprising mindset coupled with the coffee loving culture of the Vietnamese has led to a wide array of concept cafes in Ho Chi Minh City.
 And indeed, there are too many of them that it’s hard to pack in more than 3 during a short visit to the city.
-One that is quite unique and also near many of the tourist attractions is The Hidden Elephant Books & Coffee (open daily 9AM to 10:30PM) located just a few steps away from Ben Tanh Market.
+One that is quite unique and also near many of the tourist attractions is Soo Kafe (open daily 8AM to 11PM) located just a few steps away from Ben Tanh Market.
 This is a favorite tourist hangout with its set up similar to a library.
 Customers can browse through one of the books on the shelf as they enjoy their espresso or latte.
 Do note that due to its popularity, it may be difficult to find a seat especially in midday / early afternoon when it’s especially hot outside.
 You also can’t go wrong with the ubiquitous Cong Cafe which has branches all over Vietnam.
 I particularly liked their coconut milk coffee.
 If you have more time for cafe-hopping, also check out The Workshop Coffee (daily, 8AM to 9PM) which has a distinct Brooklyn vibe.
 They specialize in cold brews.

 Explore one of the city’s sprawling markets